colinbate/colin.is-static/content/index.md

 ## Writer

 Colin has maintained personal weblogs since 2001 which ranged in topic from personal reflection to travel commentary to technical tips.
 These sites have encompassed his [undergraduate][rhu], [graduate][ea] and [professional][cb] life.
-He briefly wrote about his life in Bermuda at [canuckinbermuda.com][cib] and current posts random technical tidbits and links at [colin.is/blog][bci].
+He briefly wrote about his life in Bermuda at [canuckinbermuda.com][cib] and currently posts random technical tidbits and links at [colin.is/blog][bci].

 Although not often as desired, Colin also does a bit of creative writing and aspires to write some short stories with the eventual goal of finishing a novel.